bullet-train-co/bullet_train-api/docs/api.md

 2. Controllers are defined in the `app/controllers/api/v1` directory.
 3. Jbuilder views are defined in the `app/views/api/v1` directory.

-## "API First" and Support for Account Controllers
+## "API First" and Supporting Account Controllers
 As mentioned earlier, there is a lot of shared logic between account and API controllers.
 Importantly, there are a couple of responsbilities that are implemented "API first" in API controllers and then utilized by account controllers.

 ### Strong Parameters